Judson’s roots are almost a century old, an outgrowth of Northern Theological Seminary, which was founded in 1913.

-History has shown that each one of the five believed that where people come from isn’t nearly as important as where they are going.
+History has shown that each one of the presidents believed that where people come from isn’t nearly as important as where they are going.
 With such a mindset, leadership is action, not position.
 In the Judson administration building, it is commitment, not authority, that has always produced results.

 Those results have allowed for close personal relationships among almost everyone on campus, an egalitarian spirit supported by the school’s relatively small size.

 Judson is an evangelical Christian university of the liberal arts, sciences and professions, offering a wide variety of B.A. programs and “practitioner-based” graduate programs in architecture, education, organizational leadership and literacy.